PrestaShop/SeamlessUpgradeToolbox/autoupgrade-scripts/README.md

 $ ./upgrade.sh
 ```

-3 directories will be created:
+4 directories will be created:

-- dumps: contains generated dumps and diffs
+- dumps: contains generated SQL dumps and diffs
 - logs: contains installs and upgrades logs
 - releases: contains Prestashop releases
+- checksums: contains generated hashes and diffs

 The updated store is available at http://localhost:8002/admin (by default) after process